hllywdunddnnpnt/web-mexican-sun/README.md

 ```

 2. Build the **select_func_WMS** function
-	- The 1st param "ref" contains the reference to the single element */In this case a single table row (TR tag)/*
+	- The 1st param "ref" contains the reference to the single element *In this case a single table row (TR tag)*

 2a.
 First you need to define a new object and return it, this object will contain the data to be returned
-*/Here will call the object "data"/*
+*Here will call the object "data"*

 ```JAVASCRIPT
 function select_func_WMS (ref, page)